 Reclaim can provide a recycling service for most of the recyclable products that a company may have.
-Trained staff will visit and carry out a waste audit.
+Reclaim will arrange for the waste to be collected and transported to Reclaim’s dedicated Waste Audit Facility.
+Trained staff carry out a waste audit.
 They will advise on what can be recycled to save costs and benefit the environment.

 1. Prepare to complete a waste sort

 We need to find out exactly what happens to all waste types, who collects what waste, when and how (in bags? straight into the bin?), where it's stored, and who takes it away for disposal and how often.
 Landfilled waste should be eliminated so isolate recyclable waste, such as paper, cardboard or plastic.
 Consider what other information you could collect to make your waste data more useful (eg, staff numbers in various workplaces).

 Can staff and/or cleaners put waste into bags labelled with where they are from, the date, etc?
 If you can't get the waste before it goes into the skip, can you get waste out of the skip (you don't want to walk on top of rubbish)?
 Where can you put it once sorted (not too far away, so that you can easily put the rubbish back into the skip without having to lift it too high)?
 Think about how much waste you want to sort.
 It is recommended that you sample a week's waste (ie pull aside a number of bags every day for a week and then sort them).
 This will give you a sample of that season's waste.
 You may want to make notes of any significant events that week (eg, an office party or new delivery of products).